Yatsen (NYSE:YSG) Sets New 52-Week Low at $1.84

-Yatsen Holding Limited (NYSE:YSG)’s stock price reached a new 52-week low during trading on Monday .
+Yatsen Holding Limited (NYSE:YSG) reached a new 52-week low on Monday .
 The company traded as low as $1.84 and last traded at $1.85, with a volume of 76550 shares traded.
 The stock had previously closed at $1.89.

-Separately, Zacks Investment Research downgraded Yatsen from a “buy” rating to a “hold” rating in a research report on Saturday.
+Separately, Zacks Investment Research lowered Yatsen from a “buy” rating to a “hold” rating in a research note on Saturday.

 Hedge funds have recently modified their holdings of the business.
-Royal Bank of Canada raised its holdings in shares of Yatsen by 422.4% in the second quarter.
-Royal Bank of Canada now owns 6,493 shares of the company’s stock worth $60,000 after buying an additional 5,250 shares during the period.
-Citigroup Inc. raised its holdings in shares of Yatsen by 2,735.9% in the second quarter.
-Citigroup Inc. now owns 9,330 shares of the company’s stock worth $87,000 after buying an additional 9,001 shares during the period.
-Steward Partners Investment Advisory LLC purchased a new stake in shares of Yatsen in the second quarter worth approximately $113,000.
-AM Investment Strategies LLC purchased a new stake in shares of Yatsen in the third quarter worth approximately $57,000.
+Royal Bank of Canada raised its position in Yatsen by 422.4% during the second quarter.
+Royal Bank of Canada now owns 6,493 shares of the company’s stock valued at $60,000 after purchasing an additional 5,250 shares during the period.
+Citigroup Inc. raised its position in Yatsen by 2,735.9% during the second quarter.
+Citigroup Inc. now owns 9,330 shares of the company’s stock valued at $87,000 after purchasing an additional 9,001 shares during the period.
+Steward Partners Investment Advisory LLC purchased a new stake in Yatsen during the second quarter valued at approximately $113,000.
+AM Investment Strategies LLC purchased a new stake in Yatsen during the third quarter valued at approximately $57,000.
 Finally, Asset Management One Co.
-Ltd. purchased a new stake in shares of Yatsen in the second quarter worth approximately $196,000.
+Ltd. purchased a new stake in Yatsen during the second quarter valued at approximately $196,000.
 Institutional investors and hedge funds own 29.84% of the company’s stock.

 Yatsen Holding Limited engages in the development and sale of beauty products under the brands of Perfect Diary, Little Ondine, and Abby's Choice in the People's Republic of China.
 The company offers color cosmetics, eye makeup, lip makeup, face makeup, skincare, and nail products; makeup tools and accessories, including brush sets, cotton cosmetic pads, mirrors, and makeup sponges; kits; and other products, such as perfumes and cross-over products, including beauty devices and colored contact lenses.